Najwa Tlili

 Najwa Tlili is a Tunisian film director living in Montreal, Canada.

+Biography

 Tlili was born in southwestern Tunisia.
 She studied at the Sorbonne in Paris.
 She moved to Montreal in 1991.

 Her first film, Heritage (1994), is about a woman, Selma, who returns to her home in Tunisia but feels disconnected from her cultural background.
 Tlili describes it as "a voyage deep in my memory, a memory of the footprints that I left in Tunisia.
 I travelled in these tracks."
 Rupture (1997) is a documentary about domestic violence focusing on two Tunisian women in Canada.

 Tlili compiled a directory of women filmmakers, Répertoire des femmes d’images de l'Afrique francophone (1994).